LiquidEOS/eos-producer-heartbeat-plugin/README.md

 ## System resources
 Total system ram, state_db_size, Processor type, VM or not, etc.

+## Latency data from other BPs

 ## Local time, NTP time diff and timezone - TBD

-## Latency data from other BPs - TBD

 ## Sign a field with the real producer private key - TBD